shashank-poola/nexora/README.md

-  <h3 align="center">An Awwwards Winning Website</h3>
+  <h3 align="center">NEXORA</h3>

    <div align="center">
-Zentry is a modern, responsive landing page designed to help businesses, startups, and creators showcase their products or services online with a clean and professional look.
+Nexora is a modern, responsive landing page designed to help businesses, startups, and creators showcase their products or services online with a clean and professional look.
 It focuses on simplicity, fast performance, and mobile-friendly design, making it easy for visitors to engage and take action.
     </div>
 </div>
 <br/>